zunderlab/eschr/README.md

 ## Getting started

-For full documentation, please refer to the [documentation][link-docs] for further details.
+Please refer to the full [documentation][link-docs] for further details.

 ### Most basic example run script:
 If you want to try ESCHR on your own data, you can start with this basic example script.
 This assumes that you have a preprocessed .csv file with features as columns and cells or other data points as rows.